 Combined Five Rivers Health Centers, currently serves more than 25,000 patients with more than 78,000 visits in the Greater Dayton community.
 We also offer interpreting services to Limited English Proficiency (LEP) patients.

-Five Rivers Health Centers consists of three former hospital residency clinic departments – Family Health Center, Medical Surgical Health Center, and Center for Women’s Health.
+Five Rivers Health Centers consists of three former hospital residency clinic departments of Miami Valley Hospital and Good Samaritan Hospital – Family Health Center, Medical Surgical Health Center, and Center for Women’s Health.